Sarah Maria Griffin: Major works and reception

 Griffin's first novel, Spare and Found Parts, is a dystopian science fiction work for young adults.
 It is set in the aftermath of a machine apocalypse called "the Turn", in "Black Water City", a remnant of Dublin, so named from one of the two Irish-language names for the city, derived from the River Poddle.
 In an Ireland where only a tiny fraction of the pre-apocalyptic population survives, without information technology, there is a division of survivors between urban "Pale" and rural "Pasture".
 The protagonist, Nell Crane, is the daughter of two key figures in the city, the life of which partly revolves around sourcing and fitting of body parts; she herself has a mechanical heart.
 The novel was reviewed widely, including by The Irish Times, and nominated for prizes.
-The story has LGBTQIA+ elements, woven in without emphasis, as noted by leading review journal, Kirkus, which concluded that the book is a "page-turning whole".
+The story has LGBTQIA+ elements, woven in without emphasis, as noted by review journal, Kirkus, which concluded that the book is a "page-turning whole".

 Her second novel, Other Words for Smoke, is a young adult novel of the fantastic, which won Teen and YA Book of the Year at the Irish Book Awards in 2019.
 It is set in a fictional location near Dublin, with witches and a house which is more than it appears.
 The book was reviewed positively by Locus magazine.
 The book, which has lesbian characters in key roles, was listed on a US "rainbow books" list.
 Griffin's third novel, The Book of Wisdom, a work of fantasy set in a library, was commissioned for Tomorrowland, one of the largest music festivals in the world, with around 200,000 copies of the book distributed to those booking festival tickets.
 It features two young protagonists, from Raheny and San Francisco, and was issued in a case with inserted objects and a "hidden compartment" for recipients' festival access bracelets.

 Griffin has mentioned Maeve Binchy as a major influence, on her work with dialogue and character, and pace, as well as Mervyn Peake's Gormenghast and Randall and Hopkirk (Deceased).